LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 #### IEC 60870-5-104 Packet Example

-When we capture a simple ASDU payload for a single digital point might look like this (hex):
+When we capture a simple APDU payload for responding a single digital point from PLC to the HM might look like this (hex):

 ```
 68 0E 00 00 00 00 01 01 06 00 01 00 00 00 01
 ```

-We can mapping it to the protocol detail to parse the information:
+We can mapping it to the protocol detail to parse the detailed information:

-- `68` → Start byte
+- `68` → APCI start byte
-- `0E` → Length
+- `0E` → APCI length, total message length is 15 bytes
 - `00 00 00 00` → I-Frame APCI (send/recv = 0)
-- `01` → Type ID: Single-Point Information (M_SP_NA)
+- `01` → ASDU Type ID: Single-Point Information (M_SP_NA)
-- `01` → VSQ: 1 element
+- `01` → ASDU VSQ: 1 element from memory will be transmit.
 - `06 00` → Cause of Transmission: spontaneous
 - `01 00` → ASDU station address 256.
-- `00 00 00` → Information Object Address 0.
+- `00 00 00` → Information Point Object Address 0.
-- `01` → Data: status = ON (IEC type M_SP_NA)
+- `01` → Data: status = ON (IEC type M_SP_NA_TRUE)

-After analysis the packet, we it it is a repose data from PLC to the HMI to report one point's bool state.

 #### IEC 60870-5-104 Station and Point

 In IEC 104, a station represents a physical device or a group of devices that are managed and controlled by a central system.
 A point, within the station, represents a specific piece of data or a command that can be exchanged between the station and the central system.
 The ASDU Address and the Information Object Address (IOA) define the station and its internal points:

-- **ASDU Address** is a 2-byte field that uniquely identifies a **remote station** (e.g., a PLC, RTU, or IED) within the SCADA network.
+- **ASDU Address [Station]** : The station ASDU address is a 2-bytes field that uniquely identifies a remote station (e.g., a PLC, RTU, or IED) within the SCADA network.
 This station represents a logical unit that gathers or controls field data, and it acts as the source or destination of telecontrol messages.
-The range of a station address is [1, 65534].
+The range of a station common address is [1, 65534].
-- **IOA Address** is The **Information Object Address** is a 3-byte field used to uniquely identify **individual data points** (e.g., sensors, switches, analog inputs) within the context of a given ASDU (station).
-The range of a point address in the station is n [0, 16777215]
+- **IOA Address [Point]** : The Information Object Address is a 3-bytes field used to uniquely identify the individual data points (e.g., sensors, switches, analog inputs) within the context of a given ASDU (station).
+The range of a point IO address in the station is [0, 16777215] .